Fire officials confirm deaths of baby, eight-year-old boy in Christchurch house fire

-Fire and Emergency New Zealand this afternoon confirmed two boys, including a baby, have died following a house fire in Christchurch last night.
+Fire and Emergency New Zealand this afternoon confirmed two children, including a baby, have died following a house fire in Christchurch last night.

 In a press conference today, Assistant Area Commander Mike Bowden said one child, an eight-year-old boy, had been rescued by firefighters but later died.